MHMDACR/GameofThrones-Statistic/README.md

 Draw histogram of the IMDb ratings
-Identify the highest-rated and lowest-rated episodes Display overall statistics, such as the number of episodes and the average rating Create a boxplot of the IMDb ratings
+Identify the highest-rated and lowest-rated episodes Display overall statistics, such as the number of episodes and the average rating Create a boxplot of the IMDb ratings etc.

 ### Dataset
 The project utilizes a dataset containing the IMDb scores for each episode of the Game of Thrones series.
 The dataset can be found in the data folder and is named got_episodes.csv.